cockroachdb/docs/src/current/v23.1/connection-pooling.md

   <button class="filter-button page-level" data-scope="selfhosted"><strong>{{ site.data.products.core }}</strong></button>
 </div>

 Idle connections in CockroachDB do not consume many resources compared to PostgreSQL.
-Cockroach Labs estimates the memory overhead of idle connections in CockroachDB is 20 kB to 30 kB per connection.
+Unlike PostgreSQL, which has a hard limit of 5000 connections, CockroachDB can safely support tens of thousands of connections.
+Cockroach Labs estimates the memory overhead of idle connections in CockroachDB is 10 kB to 30 kB per connection.
+CockroachDB uses at least one go routine per connection, not a process per connection, making each connection more efficient.
+However, CockroachDB clusters do have an upper limit to the number of active connections they can handle before performance suffers.

 Creating the appropriate size pool of connections is critical to gaining maximum performance in an application.
 Too few connections in the pool will result in high latency as each operation waits for a connection to open up.
 But adding too many connections to the pool can also result in high latency as each connection thread is being run in parallel by the system.
 The time it takes for many threads to complete in parallel is typically higher than the time it takes a smaller number of threads to run sequentially.